nballier/RELIA/5_Projects.md

-**3. Project in text generation (literary creation of a text to be specified)** (Claude, Guillaume)
+**3. Project in text summarisation for literary texts** <br/>
+(Claude, Guillaume)

-INSTRUCTIONS : Read papers, Specify the size of text generated (chapter? epilogue) and your research question.
-Specify the raining data and the features that have been used to generate the text.
+INSTRUCTIONS : Read papers, Specify your research question.
+Specify the training data and the features that have been used to generate the summaries.
+List existing tools and previous research.
+Run existing programs with literary works you know and evaluate the resulats.